-Palmerston Australia Day Awards Selection Panel. seeking commentary and feedback.
-Developing Networks include Palmerston Safe Communities Committee (PSCC), Palmerston Kids Network (PKN) and Palmerston and Rural Youth Services Network
+Palmerston Australia Day Awards Selection Panel.
+Committee (PSCC), Palmerston Kids Network (PKN) and Palmerston and Rural Youth Services Network

-These groups continue to advocate for the interests of sectors of the community and provide a direct link for the community to Council's decision-making
+These groups continue to advocate for the interests of sectors of the community and provide a direct link for the community to Council's decision-making processes.

 Council continues to engage with staff through group and individual training and professional development, as well as ongoing measurement of communication, available resources and staff expectations.
 Management works with staff to recognise success and respond to concerns.
 Negotiations of Enterprise Agreements allow frank and open group discussion.
 Staff working groups such as Process Improvement Committee allow for identification of opportunities for improvement.
-Annual Performance Review processes allow individual recognition and upskilling program
+Annual Performance Review processes allow individual recognition and upskilling program development.